nginxinc/nginx-gateway-fabric/docs/proposals/README.md

 maintainer will ask you to [open an issue][issue] on GitHub.

-Not every enhancement warrants an Enhancement Proposal. _If_ the enhancement issue requires an Enhancement Proposals, the maintainers will add the label `enhancement-proposal-needed` to the issue.
+Not every enhancement warrants an Enhancement Proposal. _If_ the enhancement issue requires an Enhancement Proposals, the maintainers will add the label `needs-enhancement-proposal` to the issue.

 [issue]: https://github.com/nginxinc/nginx-kubernetes-gateway/issues/new?assignees=&labels=proposal&projects=&template=enhancement.md&title=